-Music and the arts training are significant in that their goals involve reaching into the emotional system and to give these perceptions an outward expression.
+Training in music and the arts is significant in that these disciplines reach into the emotional system and give emotional perceptions an outward expression.
 The processes of reaching in and identifying emotional states is a significant step toward working the cognitive/emotion symbiotic relationship.
 Music can provide an opportunity to bypass confused and convoluted cognitive activities and make available a direct link into the inner harmonies of well-being.
 Music and the arts can distract the mind into a better emotional place.
 In some cases, they can also promote agitation, anxiety, nervousness and apprehension.
-But most importantly music and the arts can activate and promote pathways towards a sense of peace and connection into a more harmonious, healthy, and useful consciousness.
+But most importantly, music and the arts can activate and promote pathways towards a sense of peace and connection into a more harmonious, healthy, and useful consciousness.

 Maybe a subject is so vast and unyielding that the only solution is just to ‘not go there’.
 There is no solution, view point or aspect that elicits positive emotions.
 Avoidance may not be ‘how I was brought up’ or ‘politically correct’ but it may be important for a person’s health and well-being.
 “That is not your problem” may be the best advice a therapist can give for developing a patient’s health.
 There is an important lesson here in valuing personal health and well-being and the role of the personal emotional guidance system over the values imposed by society and others.
 For example, fixating on world hunger can become overwhelming.
 If a person isn’t able to view or evaluate such a subject and emotionally feel good about the ‘good’ they can do, perhaps it is a subject for that person to put aside.